JunyiFeng2048/PortlandStateAdvJavaWinter2023/airline/src/main/resources/edu/pdx/cs410J/jfeng/README.txt

             dest    Three-letter code of arrival airport
             arrive  Arrival date and time (24-hour time) options are (options may appear in any order):
-            -textFile file.txt(./folder/file.txt or an absolute path)  Where to read/write the airline info -print      Prints a description of the new flight -README     Prints a README for this project and exits
+            -pretty file.txt    Pretty print the airline’s flights to a text file or standard out (file -) -textFile file.txt(./folder/file.txt or an absolute path)  Where to read/write the airline info -print      Prints a description of the new flight -README     Prints a README for this project and exits